 Mark Klein, PhD

-Welcome News Research Curriculum Vita Personal Info
+Welcome News Research CV Personal Blog Contact

 I am developing new concepts for how computing technology can empower the different stages of the collective intelligence lifecycle.
 Click on a project name (below) to learn more about it: